 - Specific.
 The appointment-setting goals for your team should be clear and well-defined.
 For example, instead of saying, “You should book more appointments,” you should say, “You should book 10 appointments per week with qualified prospects in the healthcare industry.”

 - Achievable.
-What this means is that your appointment-setting goals should be realistic and attainable.
-They should challenge your team but not overwhelm them.
-Consider individual team members’ skills, resources, and constraints when setting these goals.
-For example, don’t expect them to book 100 appointments weekly if they only have 20 hours of calling time.
+It’s crucial that your appointment-setting goals are realistic and attainable.
+They should challenge your team without overwhelming them.
+Consider each team member’s skills, experience, available resources, and any potential constraints when setting these goals.
+For instance, it wouldn’t be reasonable to expect them to book 100 appointments a week if they only have 20 hours of calling time.
+Finding the right balance between ambition and feasibility will keep your team motivated and productive.

 - Time-bound.
-Your goals should have a deadline and a timeframe, as that helps you create a sense of urgency and prioritize your team’s tasks.
+Always set clear deadlines and timeframes for your goals.
+This creates a sense of urgency and helps your team prioritize their tasks effectively.
 Instead of simply tasking your SDRs with booking 10 appointments, you should be more precise and define a goal as 10 appointments weekly.

 Analyze Your Past Performance